Bounded Palais-Smale sequences with Morse type information for some constrained functionals: Introduction and main results

-Unfortunately, \cite[Theorem 1]{Fang:1992wz} requires that the first and second derivative of the functional satisfy the Hölder continuity assumption~\ref{hol1} in a neighbourhood of the level set corresponding to the mountain pass value.
-Actually, inspecting the proof of \cite[Theorem 1]{Fang:1992wz}, one observe that this condition only needs to be required around some {\it dual} set.
-However, without precise information on the functional, one has to check the full global condition~\ref{hol1} and this has limited the possibility to use directly \cite[Theorem 1]{Fang:1992wz}.
-The ideas of \cite{Fang:1992wz} nevertheless played a crucial role in the works \cite{BeRu} and \cite{LoMaRu} in which the authors combining the ideas of \cite{Fang:1992wz, J-PRSE1999}, managed to derive unconstrained versions of our Theorem \ref{thm: application}, under the weaker assumption \ref{hol2}.
+Unfortunately, \cite[Theorem 1]{Fang:1992wz} requires that the first and second derivatives of the functional satisfy the Hölder continuity assumption~\ref{hol1} in a neighbourhood of the level set corresponding to the mountain pass value.
+Actually, inspecting the proof of \cite[Theorem 1]{Fang:1992wz}, one observes that this condition only needs to be required around some {\it dual} set.
+However, without precise information on the functional, one has to check the full global condition~\ref{hol1} which has limited the possibility to use directly \cite[Theorem 1]{Fang:1992wz}.
+The ideas of \cite{Fang:1992wz} nevertheless played a crucial role in the works \cite{BeRu} and \cite{LoMaRu} in which, combining the ideas of \cite{Fang:1992wz, J-PRSE1999}, the authors managed to derive unconstrained versions of our Theorem \ref{thm: application}, under the weaker assumption \ref{hol2}.

-Actually, in \cite{Fang:1994wz}, \cite[Theorem 1]{Fang:1992wz} was extended, directly under the assumption that the H\"older condition~\ref{hol1} holds, to a much larger setting.
-In particular, in \cite{Fang:1994wz} one can handle general minimax structures, as defined in Definition \ref{def: def1.5}, instead of just a mountain pass setting.
-Moreover, it is stated in \cite{Fang:1994wz} that the result of \cite{Fang:1992wz} holds for functionals defined on a complete\footnote{This term is perhaps a little ambiguous due to the failure of the Hopf-Rinow theorem in infinite dimensions~\cite{Atkin:1975tg}.} $C^2$- Riemannian manifold modeled on a Hilbert space $E$, see \cite[Theorem 1.7 and Theorem 3.1]{Fang:1994wz} for the precise statements.
+In fact, in \cite{Fang:1994wz}, \cite[Theorem 1]{Fang:1992wz} was extended, directly under the assumption that the H\"older condition~\ref{hol1} holds, to a much larger setting.
+In particular, in \cite{Fang:1994wz} one can handle general min-max structures, as introduced in Theorem \ref{thm: application} instead of just a mountain pass one.
+Moreover, it is stated in \cite{Fang:1994wz} that the result of \cite{Fang:1992wz} holds for functionals defined on a complete $C^2$- Riemannian manifold modeled on a Hilbert space $E$, see \cite[Theorem 1.7 and Theorem 3.1]{Fang:1994wz} for the precise statements.
 However, the proof of these two theorems is only carried out for an (unconstrained) functional defined on a Hilbert space.
 In~\cite[page 1609]{Fang:1994wz}, the authors indicate that the general case follows by a direct adaptation of the proof given in the Hilbert case.